-After 18months of hard development, the leaders in Cine Film Transfer, Alive Studios are proud to announce the launch of their 4K Film Scanner.
+In 2016, after 18 months of hard development, the leaders in Cine Film Transfer, Alive Studios proudly announced the launch of their 4K Film Scanner.
 Beta-testing has been ongoing since November 2015, and the results have been nothing short of brilliant.
 Pin-sharp quality, and images so real, you’ll be watching a home movie from the 1960s and think we’d invented the time machine!

 Our 4K cine film transfers are four times the resolution of full HD, so you get four times the enjoyment and you’ll see clarity in your films like you’ve never seen before.
 And the best news is, you don’t have to wait for this incredible service.
 You can visit our website and order your 4K transfer today!
 This innovative leap in technology means our customers can now take full advantage of their shiny new 4K televisions, and enjoy their cine film transfers in amazing Ultra HD 4K on even the largest TVs.

-In 2019, we upgraded all our scanners by replacing the lenses with new Sony Pregius CMOS image sensors witch has 12.37M-Effective Pixels.
+In 2019, we upgraded all our scanners by replacing the lenses with new Sony Pregius CMOS image sensors which have 12.37M-Effective Pixels.
 We also replaced the scanner lights with 3 x brighter LEDs.
 A new AI Frame rate conversion uses deep learning to increase video frame rate without artefacts.
 These upgrades have helped us realize even higher picture quality than ever before, particularly when working with dark, underexposed films.

 What exactly is 4K or Ultra HD?